galaxyproject/galaxy-hub/content/news/2023-07-24-egi2023/index.md

 ---
 title: 'Freiburg Galaxy team at the EGI 2023'
 date: "2023-07-24"
-tease: "From June 19th to 23rd, members from the Freiburg Galaxy team travelled to Poznań, Poland to participate and present the EuroScienceGateway (ESG) project at the EGI 2023"
+tease: "From June 19th to 23rd, members from the Freiburg Galaxy team traveled to Poznań, Poland to participate and present the EuroScienceGateway (ESG) project at the EGI2023 meeting"
 hide_tease: false
 subsites: [all-eu]
 main_subsite: eu